-It will jump up a few pips or points only to turn back to the same price and start the chopping to the downside, and then the cycle repeats.
+It will jump up a few pips or points only to turn back to the same price and start chopping to the downside, and then the cycle repeats.

 None is skilled enough to predict when the price will go up or down in a choppy environment, there is just too much randomness.

-In order to increase your probability of a successful trade, you need to find a market that is currently trending.
+To increase your probability of a successful trade, you need to find a market that is currently trending.

 When the price is trending in one direction, most of your entries will be successful, as long as you can pick the right pullbacks.

 Take a look at the screenshot below of a choppy trading day in BTCUSD:

 All of the arrows you see are small breakouts below a range where all of them would result in a quick loss because the price return back to the entry price within a couple of seconds or minutes.